colby-swandale/waterfoul/README.md

 # Waterfoul
 Waterfoul is a Gameboy emulator written in Ruby-lang.
-It is just a casual excersize by myself to learn the internals of the device and how it works.
+It is a casual excersize by myself to learn the internals of the device and how it works.

+## Getting Started
+To start the emulator:

+`bundle exec exe/waterfoul start <path to rom>`

+Make sure to `bundle install` first and install required libraries.

+By default the emulator will run the boot rom, if you wish to skip it then add `--skip-boot` as an option.

 ## Requirements
 The [sdl2](https://www.libsdl.org/download-2.0.php) library is currenty used to render pixels.
 Most platforms have packages avaliable, else see [here](https://wiki.libsdl.org/Installation).
 This library is required and needs to be installed before you can run the emulator.